stevenhggns/Buckley_Lab_SIP_project_protocols/microcosm/SIP_fullCyc_pilot_microcosm.md

 #### Method

 1. Label a conical for each treatment.
-1. Add H2O to each
+1. Add sterile H2O to each.
+	* The volume of liquid added to each microcosm should bring the soil to 50% water holding capacity.
+	* 50% water holding capacity for Penn Yan soils: 0.3 g (H2O)/ g (soil)
-1. Add base salts to each
+1. Add base salt mixture to each
+	* Volume determined by C:N ratio (10:1)
 1. Add 12C substrate to each
 	* Leave out if 13C substrate for treatment
-	* Vortex and head to ~50oC to solubalize if needed
+	* Vortex and heat to ~50oC to solubalize if needed
-		* Heat needed for vanillin
+		* Heat needed to full solubilize vanillin
-1. Add 13C substrate to each
+1. Add 13C substrate to each corresponding treatment
 	* Make sure substrates are solubalized
 1. Syringe filter each treatment solution into a new 15 ml conical
 1. Store in fridge until use
 	* The vanillin should not recrystalize in the fridge.

 ### Insoluble substrates